lakshmi-intechcode/jng_instr_folder/hw_lesson_schedule.md

 ***Coming back from 2 week break***

-##### Notes

-* Day 1 - review, sql?
-* Day 2 - sql foreign keys and joins
-* Day 3 - api - build your own api? use external api?
-* Day 4 - api mvc

-# HOMEWORK IDEAS

-##### Wednesday

-* OMDB API

-#####

-* Use OMDB API
-* Build a wrapper that will allow users to search for movies
-* This wrapper will be imported to a models file
-* The model will hold methods which will take in user input and pass that parameter to the wrapper file to make the request
-* Once that is done build out a MVC application where the user can search a movie and the movie information will populate onto the terminal
-* Spell Buddy api does not need a key.
-Build onto the RPG app and let them learn D&D spells?

 ##### Day 1 - Review / SQL Foreign Keys

 * Check out their projects